srockw/SMacro/README.md

 `()` means optional argument.

-- `/smacro run <args>` where args is a list of actions separated by spaces
+- `/smacro run <args>` where args is a list of actions separated by spaces.
+The macro will stop when the chat is opened or the USE key is pressed (Right Click by default)

 - `/smacro list` will list all the available actions